roaked/roaked.github.io/content/docs/1design/4mcomp/_index.md

 ### 1.2.
 Problem Formulation

-The problem involves analyzing the torsional behavior of a prismatic bar with the cross-section depicted in the figure using the Prandtl stress function.
+Let's assume that the problem involves analyzing the torsional behaviour of a prismatic bar with the cross-section depicted using the Prandtl stress function.
 The objective is to determine the torsional stiffness constant J and the distribution of shear stresses across the section, shear stress contour lines, identification of maximum and minimum shear stresses due to a unit torsional moment applied to the bar.
-Consider the following aspects in your report:

-- Present the differential equation governing the physical phenomenon under study, clearly indicating the employed boundary conditions and all the approximations made.
-- Validate the problem by testing it against a similar problem with a simple geometry for which an analytical solution exists.
-Verify the results using different stiffness matrix types.
-- Establish a finite element mesh and solve it using both a custom-developed program and commercial software.

 #### 1.2.2.
 Strong Form